linchpin/post-type-spotlight/readme.txt

 * Added Composer for PHP package management
 * Added wp-scripts for WordPress build scripts
 * Added webpack for JS module bundling
+* Added a new Featured Posts Variation of the Query Loop
+* Added the ability to filter teh Featured Posts Query Loop to only show featured posts
+* Added the ability to filter the Featured Posts Query Loop to show all posts excluding featured posts
+* Added the ability to filter the Featured Posts Query Loop to show all posts and show featured posts first (similar to sticky)
+* Added the ability to sort post lists by featured posts.
 * Removed Babel for js transpiling as it wasn't needed any more
-* Numerous bug fixes and improvements
-* Updated readme
+* Removed Yarn as package manager
+* Removed Gulp as build tool
-* Bunch of minor security updates within build process (non frontend facing)
+* Numerous bug fixes, minor security updates within build process (non frontend facing) and improvements

 = 2.2.0 =
 * Updated the build process